nendonerd/nendoBlog/README.md

 ## Things I choose to use
 stacks: docker, docker-compose, nginx, ghost, isso

 Although wordpress is easy to use, but I'm not familiar with PHP.
 Instead I try to use it's modern nodejs alternative -- ghost.
-But ghost is not the subsitition of wordpress, it does not have many feature integrated, including comment system.
+But ghost is not the subsitition of wordpress, it does not have many feature integrated, such as a comment system.
 I don't like the idea of using a 3rd party comment system like Discord.
 They're usually slow to lauch, and who knows what they will do to your site.
 Weirdly, as for self-host comment systems, there are little choice.
 Isso is one of them.
-But integrating Isso is really crazy, so I need to use docker to make ghost and isso work together, once and for all.
+But integrating Isso is really crazy, so I need to use docker to automate some steps and make them work together, once and for all.

 ## Deploy in development ENV